IELTS Semi-Formal Letter: Important Topics, Ways to Write, Samples and More

 • While a variety of phrases showcases your vocabulary range, avoid overly complex and potentially unnatural language.
 Additionally, overusing phrases can hinder your response’s effectiveness.

-• Linking phrases like “in addition,” “moreover,” “however,” and “consequently” can connect ideas smoothly.
+• Linking phrases like in addition, moreover, however, and consequently can connect ideas smoothly.

-• Transition phrases like “to begin with,” “on the other hand,” and “in conclusion” can signal shifts in tone or direction.
+• Transition phrases like to begin with, on the other hand, and in conclusion can signal shifts in tone or direction.

 • By focusing on clear communication and using these strategies effectively, you can demonstrate strong language skills and potentially improve your IELTS score.

-Sample Semi-Formal Letter #1
+Sample Semi-Formal Letter 1: Professional Communication

-You work for a MNC.
-You have seen an advertisement for a training course for digital marketing which will be useful for your job.
+Scenario: You work for an MNC and have seen an advertisement for a digital marketing training course that would benefit your job.
+Write a letter to your manager.

-• describe the training course you want to do
+• Describe the training course you want to do

 I came across an advertisement for a Digital Marketing training course that I believe would significantly benefit my professional development and, consequently, the company’s success.